-Now that we're done with the Selection step, so we've chosen our breeders, next we actually . . .
+Now that we've chosen our breeders, next we . . .

 ... breed them.
 The usual way is called crossover.
 This consists of taking the data points, or in Genetic Algorithm lingo, the "genes", from one parent, up to some randomly chosen crossover point, then switching to the other parent.
 This can be extended with multiple crossover points, but we're just going to use one, like so: